 Note: If you're unsure which payer to select, see our guide on adding insurance payers and selecting the correct payer ID.

-Once their information is correctly entered, scroll to the bottom of the page and click Save Client.
-The payer that’s selected will populate box 1 of all claims for this client moving forward.
+The payer that’s selected as primary will populate box 1 of all claims for this client moving forward.

 Important: When updating a client’s insurance information, we recommend saving their prior information as Other and adding the new one as Primary insurance.
 This way, you’ll have a record of it and will still be able to add, edit, and delete insurance payments that have appointments associated with the old insurance.